 “Another AY Grand Prix Championship Event”

-There is no stopping Singapore's Renfred Tay on Amanda in the IRC Cruising Class.
-Four wins and a second place has them comfortably winning the class for the second year in succession.
-Clean starts, good speed and pointing ten degrees higher than the opposition has rewarded them graciously.
-Tetsuro Ogino's Sun Magic 44 Missy is the only one that has come close to toppling Amanda had to settle on second overall.
-A string of third places for Fredrik Anderson's Oceanis 46.1 Constanza has them finishing in third overall.
+Two wins today for Singapore's Renfred Tay skippering Amanda has virtually rapped up the IRC Cruising Class.
+Clean starts, good speed and pointing ten degrees higher than the opposition has rewarded them thus far.
+Tetsuro Ogino's Sun Magic 44 Missy is the only one that has come close to toppling Amanda but may have to settle on second overall.
+Third place for Fredrik Anderson's Oceanis 46.1 Constanza keeps them in third overall.

 AY Race Reports are proudly sponsored by the following advertisers.